 National Education Nature Park and Climate Action Awards

-The Natural History Museum is leading a partnership to establish the new National Education Nature Park and Climate Action Awards, empowering young people to make a positive difference to both their and nature’s future.
+The Natural History Museum is leading a partnership that has developed the new National Education Nature Park and Climate Action Awards, empowering young people to make a positive difference to both their and nature’s future.

-Together with our partners, the Royal Horticultural Society and the Royal Society, we are giving children and young people the opportunity to transform their learning sites for nature and become part of a network of nurseries, schools and colleges that form the National Education Nature Park.
+Together with our partners, the Royal Horticultural Society, the Royal Society and others, we are putting nature at the heart of education.
+We are giving children and young people the opportunity to transform their learning sites for nature and become part of a network of nurseries, schools and colleges that form the National Education Nature Park.

-The accompanying Climate Action Awards, led by the Royal Society, will help children and young people develop skills and knowledge in biodiversity and sustainability, and celebrate their climate action efforts.
+The accompanying Climate Action Awards will help children and young people develop skills and knowledge in biodiversity and sustainability, and celebrate their climate action efforts.

-Responding to the urgency of the planetary emergency and the DfE's Sustainability Strategy, this is once-in-a-generation opportunity to transform the way we teach climate education and support young people to act and increase biodiversity across England.
+Responding to the urgency of the planetary emergency and the Department for Education's Sustainability and Climate Change Strategy, this is once-in-a-generation opportunity to transform the way we teach climate education and support young people to act and increase biodiversity across England.

 How to get involved